sossyh/DSP-Torrent/README.md

 - peer.go - used to fill it's bitfield ,read ,write and copyingpieces.
-- handShake.go - we should check from the other peers  can communicate using the BitTorrent protocol, is able to understand and respond to our messages,and has the file that we want, or at least knows what we’re talking about
+- handShake.go - we should check from the other peers  can communicate using the BitTorrent protocol, is able to understand and respond to our messages,and has the file that we want, or at least knows what we’re talking about.
+- tracker.go - Now that we have a list of peers, it’s time to connect with them and start downloading pieces!
+We can break down the process into a few steps.
+For each peer, we want to:

+                                                                             Start a TCP connection with the peer.
+This is like starting phone call.
+Complete a two-way BitTorrent handshake.
+“Hello?”
+“Hello."
+Exchange messages to download pieces.
+“I’d like piece #231 pleas